 This festively spiced recipe (with a hint of orange zest) makes thin, crunchy cookies that work well for gingerbread houses, edible place cards and ornaments.

 Sandbakkels means "sand tarts" because the cookies (which, flipped over, can double as tiny shells to hold cream and fruit) have such a fine, crisp texture.
 Find them in Shauna Sever's book Midwest Made: Big, Bold Baking from the Heartland.

 Peppermint extract infuses these crisp, buttery cookies with holiday flavor.
 Choose between slice-and-bake swirls or candy-cane shape cookies.

 Chocolate Peppermint Pinwheels

-These cookies are easier than they look -make one batch of dough, divide it in half, and blend cocoa into one portion and crushed candy canes and peppermint extract into the other.
-The recipe comes from the Fairmont Hotel in Chicago, which hosts an annual cookie swap.
+These cookies are easier than they look.
+Make one batch of dough, divide it in half, and blend cocoa into one portion and crushed candy canes and peppermint extract into the other.

 Pistachio Cranberry Icebox Cookies